davidcostadev/fastexpress/README.md

 ---

-fastexpress is a library designed to speed up the development of APIs with express.
+fastexpress is a library designed to speed up the development of APIs with express and sequelize.
 It's has a list of functionalities to create APIs with a small amount of lines of code, with possibility to customize it.

 The main functionalities is: